verity/labs

 Before launch, review the flows where a mistake would hurt users or the business:

-If the app was built with Cursor, Lovable, Bolt, Replit, v0, Claude Code, or ChatGPT, assume those paths need human review even if they appear to work.
+If the app was built with Cursor, Lovable, Bolt, Replit, v0, Claude Code, or ChatGPT, assume those paths need professional review, repeatable verification, and tests even if they appear to work.

 Security comes before cleanup